KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details>
   <summary>liquidatorFee</summary>

-  - **Description** - fee paid to liquidators on liquidation.
-This is denominated in debt token, which is then converted to yieldToken and taken from yieldToken.
+  - **Description** - fee percentage (expressed in BPS) paid to liquidators on liquidation.
+The fee amount (what this percentage is applied to) is denominated in debt token, which is then converted to yieldToken and taken from yieldToken.
 Also can be taken from underlying if feeBonus > 0.
   -	**Type** - uint256
   - **Used By**
     - [`_liquidate(uint256 accountId)`](/dev/alchemist/alchemist-contract#InternalOperations_liquidate)